HerbertKoelman/python_sample/README.md

 - The deployment of artifacts listed in a YAML file into a given directory.
 It searches for packages into a list of directories.
 - The copy of artifacts found in a FS tree into a given artifacts directory

+When used in a CI and/or development context, the `artifact-copy` command moves your stuff into a given directory which then is considered as an artifact repository.
+When you need one of your artifacts, you can use the command artifact-deploy to install the artifact's content somewhere in your workspace.
+The artifacts are generally copied via a Jenkins script (pipeline or else).
+One can use CMake to search for dependencies and extract them in the build directory and make the artifact's content available for your build recipes.

 An artfact is anything that is any code, library or program packaged into a _compressed tape archive_ (tar.gz).
 Artifacts are listed into a YAML file under the key *requires*.
 The requires YAML structure can have two forms.